Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 This VAProvider works in conjuction with the watchlist consumer code change from wlconsumer-GenM-001

+vaprovider-LoginDelay-001:  Alters VAProvider to delay sending of a login refresh message on the number of main-loop cycles (added test option "-delaySendLoginRefresh <count>").
+It allows sending and handling Generic messages before VAProvider sends a login refresh message.
+Sample usage: VAProvider -rtt -delaySendLoginRefresh 2 VAConsumer -rtt; Consumer -rtt

 vaprovider-TsFrag-001:  Alter VAProvider to validate incoming tunnel stream message content to have "1, 2, 3...255".
 If the content is as expected, this code change prints a "TEST PASSED".
 This code change works in conjunction with vaconsumer-TsFrag-001.

 vaprovider-TsFrag-002:  Alter VAProvider to validate incoming tunnel stream message as a generic message with opaque buffer data body of "1, 2, 3....255" repeated.
 If the content is as expected, this code change prints a "TEST PASSED".
 This code change works in conjunction with vaconsumer-TsFrag-002.